CityDataSpace/ids-fair-dataapp/README.md

 # IDS FAIR data app
 **Contact:** FIT FAIR Team

-This is an example template for a smart-data-app that helps you to get started.
+This is a smart IDS data app .

 It provides an HTTP API for the following endpoints:
 - Data Input